 M.B.B.S., BSc., PhD, F.R.C.S., F.R.C.S.
 (Edin), FCSHK, FHKAM (Surgery)

-Professor Ava Kwong presently holds the position of the Chief of the Breast Surgery Division, The University of Hong Kong and the University of Hong Kong - Shenzhen Hospital.
-She is also a Director of Breast Centre of the Tung Wah Hospital and Clinical Professor of Department of Surgery, Honorary Clinical Professor of the Department of Medicine (Oncology).
-She was the Assistant Dean (Faculty Advancement and Knowledge Exchange of the Faculty of Medicine, The University of Hong Kong from 2013-2018.
+Professor Ava Kwong presently holds the position of the Chief of the Breast Surgery Division, Queen Mary Hospital, The University of Hong Kong and The University of Hong Kong - Shenzhen Hospital, and a Director of Breast Centre of the Tung Wah Hospital.
+She is Clinical Professor of Department of Surgery and Endowed Professorship - Daniel C K Yu Professor in Breast Cancer Research, The University of Hong Kong.
 In addition, she is Honorary Consultant in Breast Surgery at Hong Kong Sanatorium and Hospital.
+She was the Assistant Dean (Knowledge Exchange and Faculty Advancement) of the Faculty of Medicine, The University of Hong Kong from 2013-2018 and the Honorary Clinical Professor of the Department of Medicine (Oncology) from 2015-2019.
 From 2006-2013, she held the position of Visiting Associate Professor, Division of Oncology, at the Stanford University, USA.

 In 2009, she founded the Women’s Surgical Chapter at the College of Surgeons of Hong Kong and was elected to be the first Chairlady.
 In 2011, she became the first female council member of the College of Surgeons of Hong Kong, where she served on the council until 2014.
 She is also the first woman who has attained full Clinical Professor position in Surgery in Hong Kong.
 In 2009, she was also elected as the Chair of the International Committee of the Association of Women Surgeons, the United States of America where she served on the Council until 2012.

 Aside from her clinical and academic positions, she contributes to the governmental bodies and has been appointed to be a member of the Cancer Coordinating Committee of the Food and Health Bureau, Government Secretariat, The Government of the Hong Kong Special Administrative Region (HKSAR), The People’s Republic of China in August 2014, followed by the appointment as a member of the Working Group on Colorectal and Breast Cancer Screening for High Risk Groups and a member of the Expert Advisory Panel of Cancer, Cancer Committee of the Hospital Authority Head Office, HKSAR.
-She is also a member of the Expert Panel in the Cancer Genetics subcommittee to the Hospital Authority, HKSAR, and was appointed aco-leader of the Cancer Work Group in the development of Cancer Services planning of the Hong Kong West Cluster, Hospital Authority in 2012 being responsible in the planning of cancer services for the new development plan of Queen Mary Hospital, and Hong Kong West cluster.
+She is also a member of the Expert Panel in the Cancer Genetics subcommittee and also member of Central Committee in Cancer Services to the Hospital Authority, HKSAR, and was appointed a co-leader of the Cancer Work Group in the development of Cancer Services planning of the Hong Kong West Cluster, Hospital Authority in 2012 being responsible in the planning of cancer services for the new development plan of Queen Mary Hospital, and Hong Kong West cluster.

 In 2013, she was elected to be the Deputy Chief and Committee Member of the Shenzhen Breast and Endocrine Cancer Society, The People’s Republic of China, and became council member of the Hong Kong Society of Breast Surgeons in 2014 and Honorary Advisor of Hong Kong Breast Oncology Group.

 During her surgical career, she has gained multiple awards and scholarships, including the Hong Kong International Cancer Congress “Young Investigator Award” in 2006 and 2008 on her research work on breast cancer genetics in Chinese and Asian population, the Breast Surgery International Best Paper Prize, at the International Society of Surgery International Surgical Week meeting in 2007, a scholarship for undertaking a research fellowship in Breast Cancer Genetics at the Stanford University School of Medicine in 2005 and also GB Ong Travelling Scholarship in 2016-2017.
+She has been awarded “Uccio Querci della Rovere Award” of The Royal College of Surgeons of England in recognition of her outstanding achievements in and contribution to the field of breast cancer surgery internationally in 2019 at BASO Annual Scientific Meeting.
 She is an enthusiastic teacher and trainer, and is a trainer for the breast cancer surgery subspecialty at the College of Surgeons of Hong Kong.
 Her supervision of residents, PhD and Master Students have also led to over 15 awards on abstracts presented in local and international meetings.
 She also has much interest in training of nurses and is the Director of the Breast Cancer Nursing Workshop and Course which has been held annually since 2008 and is a teacher in Master Courses in the University of Hong Kong as well as the Open University and Commissioned training programmes of the Hospital Authority.

 Her main research interests include breast and ovarian cancer genetics, advanced surgical technologies, epidemiology, psychosocial studies and clinical trials in oncological treatment.
 These have led to over 160 publications in reputable international journals and she is an Editorial Board member of a number of peer reviewed journals including JNCI.
 She has received various grants to support her research including Hong Kong government based grants such as Food and Health Bureau HHSRF, The Innovation and Technology Fund, Research Grant Council (RGC)/General Research Fund (GRF), and international grants including National Institute of Health in the United States of America and Asian Fund for Cancer Research (AFCR).
 In 2015, with the School of Public Health of The University of Hong Kong, she succeeded in getting the prestigious Hong Kong Government Commissioned grant from Health and Medical Research Fund (HMRF) to study the “Risk of Breast Cancer in Hong Kong: Development ad Validation of Risk Prediction Model and Surveillance Study” as a Co- Principle Investigator.
 In 2018, she was awarded a 12 million RMB San Ming Project of Medicine Grant from the Health and Family Planning Commission of Shenzhen Municipality, Government of Shenzhen, China.